kawhi66/Kawhi/source/todo/index.md

 -   Verify if GET requests have Cross-Origin problem - _done, sure they have_
 -   Solution of serial execution for asynchronous events - _done_
 -   The application scenarios of Higher-Order-Function and Currying
+-   The application scenarios of Debounce and Throttling
 -   When will fn execute in setTimeout(fn, 0)
 -   How to handle Web-Security problem
 -   How does CORS work